Skip to main content

 Ask staff to help you lift heavy items from shelves, in and out of the trolley and into the car.
 Avoid awkward postures when loading and unloading the car.
 Store items so they’re easy to access when you need them.

-Standing up from a car seat can be difficult without having something to hold onto.
-Try using a transfer bar in the side of your door and a swivel cushion on your seat to reduce the effort it takes to lift your legs out and around to stand up.
+Getting out of your car seat can be difficult without something to hold onto.
+Try using a transfer bar on the side of your door and a swivel cushion on your seat.
+This will reduce the effort it takes to lift your legs out and around to stand up.

 Carrying shopping bags